-If you are managing an education, sports, disability, health, child, or aged care organisation, then you have a responsibility to protect the most vulnerable that are in your care every day.
+If you are managing an education, sports, disability, health, child, or aged care organisation, it is likely that vulnerable people are placed in the care of your organisation every day.

-…the burden of proof is on you to verify and continuously check worker and volunteer accreditations for the regions within which you work?
+1/ The onus is on you to verify, check and record worker and volunteer accreditations for the regions within which you work.

 There is no ground left for being certain of compliance or not, and paper-based records or excel spreadsheets are not just putting your audit trail at risk but also the people in your care.

-With an automatic compliance system in place, your organisation can establish a strong foundation of trust to exceed the expectations of your customers, workers, and ultimately the community.
+With an automatic compliance system in place, your organisation can quickly demonstrate compliance, and establish a strong foundation of trust with regulators, customers, workers, and ultimately the community.

 3/ You want to limit your exposure to a potential breach, which could result in fines or even imprisonment.

 Oho has found that organisations are typically exposed for periods of 1 to 3 years.
 With Oho, you can reduce this to a maximum of 7 days.